circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

 The `branches` key controls whether the *current* branch should have a schedule trigger created for it, where *current* branch is the branch containing the `config.yml` file with the `trigger` stanza.
 That is, a push on the `master` branch will only schedule a [workflow]({{ site.baseurl }}/2.0/workflows/#using-contexts-and-filtering-in-your-workflows) for the `master` branch.

-Branches can have the keys `only` and `ignore` which either map to a single string naming a branch.
-You may also use regular expressions to match against branches by enclosing them with `/`'s, or map to a list of such strings.
+Branches can have the keys `only` and `ignore` which map to branch names: either single strings, a list of strings, or a range using a regular expression.
 Regular expressions must match the **entire** string.

 - Any branches that match `only` will run the job.
 - Any branches that match `ignore` will not run the job.